stuerp/foo_vis_spectrum_analyzer/README.md

 * Fixed: User interface colors were not activated after loading a preset.
 * Fixed: The custom Solid color was not always saved correctly.
 * Fixed: Deadlock condition specific to CUI at startup.
+* Fixed: Memory leak in tool tips when resizing the component.

 v0.7.4.1, 2024-03-14